At least 8 dead in eastern Kentucky flooding, and 'hundreds will lose their homes,' governor says - KTVZ

 Region suffers outages of power and water service

-The National Guard was deploying helicopters and trucks that can move through water to deliver supplies and transport people, and Beshear also declared an emergency to help unlock other resources, he said at a news conference.
+The National Guard was deploying helicopters and trucks that can move through water to deliver supplies and transport people, and Beshear also declared an emergency to help unlock other resources, he said Thursday morning.
 Fish and wildlife workers were “out with boats, working to make water rescues where safe for their personnel,” he said.

 Beshear told CNN affiliate WLEX there were air rescues of between 20 and 30 people.
 Guard units from Tennessee and West Virginia were sending helicopters to help, he said.